aliozgur/aliozgur.github.io/_posts/2015-04-09-git-migration.md

 * Ask questions and leave them curious
 * Share links to more detailed content
 * Compare Subversion and Git concepts to an extent.
 Too much comparison can raise questions like "So, why we use Git?" and make people resistant to the change
+* Be prepared to questions like "Why do we practice with Git CLI instead of a visual client like SourceTree?"

 *Below you can see a practice session content (in Turkish)*